 - Put the big plate on top of the pan and flip it in.

-- Slide the uncooked part back in the pan, cover.
+- Slide the uncooked part back into the pan, and cover.

 - Cook for another 3-4 minutes.

-- Cover and put in the oven for a 12 min.
+- Cover and put in the oven for 12 minutes.